sorted01/Filametrix/README.md

 **!!
 I AM OPEN FOR ANY SUGGESTIONS OF IMPROVEMENT TO THIS CODE !!**

+[thisiscam](https://github.com/thisiscam) has created the ercf_additional.cfg which, once you include it in your printer.cfg should do the work and the modification of the ercf_software.cfg listed below is no longer needed.
+As I am currently rebuilding my ERCF this is untested by me and thisiscam already announced an update :)

+-> For know I will leave the code below as information.

 I use [Happy Hare](https://github.com/moggieuk/ERCF-Software-V3) with my ERCF.
 So I only tested it with this code.
 On your running ERCF config you'll need to modify the "_ERCF_FORM_TIP_STANDALONE" macro in your "ercf_software.cfg"